-At 22 months, your toddler is a bundle of energy and curiosity, with a growing vocabulary and a newfound ability to express themselves in short phrases.
+At 22 months, your toddler is full of a bundle of energy and curiosity, with a growing vocabulary and a newfound ability to express themselves in short phrases.
 Therefore, your baby may spend more time on exploring the surrounding environment and people, and may not want to sleep as usual.
-In this guide, we'll explore the sleep needs of 22-month-olds, offering practical tips and strategies to craft a routine that supports their healthy development.
+In this guide, we'll explore an exemplary 22 month old sleep schedule, offering practical tips and strategies to craft a routine that supports babies’ healthy development.

 IN THIS ARTICLE: